Home » Recipes » Main Dish

 • Boneless thighs will cook a little more quickly.
 You will save additional time by not having to debone them after cooking.
 If you are making sous vide chicken to use for meal prep this is a time savings advantage.

-• Bone in thighs are cheaper to buy.
+• Bone-in thighs are cheaper to buy.
 Additionally they are usually sold with the skin on.
 This allows you to sear them after cooking and get a nice, crispy chicken skin.
-If you want tender chicken with a crispy skin bone in thighs are your best choice.
+If you want tender chicken with a crispy skin, bone-in thighs are your best choice..

 closeup of crispy chicken thigh

-How to Make Sous Vide Chicken Thighs
+🍳How to Make Sous Vide Chicken Thighs

-The first step is to set up the sous vide cooker in a water bath and set it to 165 degrees F. Make sure you have the sous vide in a large enough container to hold all the chicken thighs you plan to cook.
+1. Prepare the Sous Vide: First step set up the sous vide immersion circulator in a water bath and set it to 165 degrees F. Make sure you have the sous vide in a large enough container to hold all the chicken thighs you plan to cook.

 seasoning the chicken

-Season the chicken thighs
+Season chicken

 chicken in the sous vide water bath

-searing chicken thighs in a skillet
+searing sous vide chicken thighs in cast iron skillet

-How to Serve Sous Vide Chicken Thighs
+🍽️Serving Ideas for Sous Vide Chicken Thighs

 You can serve these thighs immediately as a main dish.
 I like to serve them with salsa or with rice or quinoa.
 The crispy skin contrasts beautifully with the juicy, tender chicken inside.

 You can also use the chicken juices in the sous vide bags to make a pan sauce to serve along side them.
 Check out my recipes for sous vide pork chops and sous vide turkey breast for examples of making a pan sauce with the sous vide juices.

 crispy chicken thigh on a fork